open-switch/opx-cps/README.md

-© 2018 OpenSwitch project.
-All information is contributed to and made available by OPX under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).

 # opx-cps
 This repository contains the CPS object library files, and provides a microservice data-centric API allowing applications to communicate with each other between threads, processes, or diverse locations.